 A student’s academic record will be reviewed at the end of each semester.
-If a student completes less than 12 credit hours each semester and/or does not have a 2.0 GPA, then s/he can make up for it by taking additional credits the following fall/spring semester and/or bringing their GPA up.
+If a student completes less than 12 credit hours each semester and/or does not have a 2.0 GPA, s/he will be placed on academic probation for the following semester.
+This student is still eligible for a Say Yes Buffalo scholarship award while on probation.

 If at the end of the next semester, the student has not completed the required 12 credit hours and does not have a GPA of 2.0 or better, then the student will lose their eligibility for the following semester and not be eligible for a Say Yes scholarship in the next semester.

 Students are eligible for 4 semesters at a community college or 8 semesters at a four-year college for qualified students.
 It is highly recommended that students complete at least 15 credit hours a semester in order to earn their degrees in the time frame supported by Say Yes.

 Can Say Yes funds be used for online courses?

 Can Say Yes funds be used for Summer courses?

 Is study abroad covered?